dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 geography | Eurasia_NAmerica | 0.6 | 0.09 | -68.1 | 3
 temp | none | 1.0 | 0.28 | -215.8 | 1

-The column `feature1` lists the predictors, `feature1_state` shows the pairwise comparison for categorical predictors, `posterior_probability` quantifies the consistency of the direction of the predictors effect (e.g. how often in the 10 `-resample`d MCMC samples Amphicyonidae had an higher extinction rate than Canidae), `shap` measures the effect size of the predictor (e.g. the extinction rate of Eurasian and North American carnivores differs by 0.09 units), `delta_lik` is the decrease in model likelihood when permuting the predictor, and finally the `rank` column provides the consensus among the individual importance ranking of these three metrics.
+The column `feature1` lists the predictors, `feature1_state` shows the pairwise comparison for categorical predictors, `posterior_probability` quantifies the consistency of the direction of the predictors effect (e.g. the proportion of the 10 sub-sampled MCMC generations genera of which the family Amphicyonidae had an higher extinction rate than Canidae), `shap` measures the effect size of the predictor (e.g. the extinction rate of Eurasian and North American carnivores differs by 0.09 units), `delta_lik` is the decrease in model likelihood when permuting the predictor, and finally the `rank` column provides the consensus among the individual importance ranking of these three metrics.

 More details on this table, the remaining four output files when obtaining the predictor importance, and optional arguments for the `-BDNN_pred_importance` command are explained [below](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_bdnn.md#predictor_importance).